hoaikhanhnguyen/hoaikhanhnguyen/README.md

 - 🔭 I’m currently working on **my own game engine**

-- 🌱 I’m currently learning **a bunch of CS classes for my masters, game development, and some AI**
+- 🌱 I’m currently learning **a bunch of CS classes for my masters, some foundational certifications (CCNA, Linux), game development with Unreal, and exploring AI apis**

 - 📫 How to reach me **coding.khanh@gmail.com**